 - Bruce-Lockhart, Katherine.
 “More than a million prisoners have been released during COVID-19, but it’s not enough.”
 The Conversation.
 November 9, 2021.

 - Bruce-Lockhart, Katherine.
 “How politics have played a big role in the release of prisoners.”
 The Conversation.
 June 15, 2020.

 - Unlawful Killings in Africa.
 Collaboration between the Centre for Governance and Human Rights (Cambridge) and UN Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions.
-June 2014.
+June 2014, contributing researcher and author.